 Needless to say, everyone at our wedding heard about the honeymoon hotel fiasco and we were given a lot of grief for it.
 On the other hand, I’m glad we decided to sick with Santorini even after the mix-up.
 It provided for a funny story and some great memories.
 Do you have any funny hotel stories?
 I’d love to hear them.

 This post is linked up with Travel Tales this week.

-In October of last year, I went to Athens for the TBEX conference.
-Although my children were on a school holiday during the time, I did not take them with me to Athens (much to their disappointment).
+Although my children were on a school holiday during the time, I did not take them with me to Athens (much to their disappointment) for a travel conference.
 Instead, the children got sent off to their grandparents for a long weekend.

 My husband and I decided the political situation in Athens was tenuous and we did not want our children anywhere near any rioting.
 I remember the news coverage of the Greek man who set himself on fire in the middle of a square because his financial situation was so dire.
 It was an impossible scenario to forget.